 In the journal article, Using Technology to Blend Teaching & Basic Research by Jacquelin McLaughlin, today’s youth spend an average of six and a half hours a week using various forms of media or technology and that time spent on computers has more than doubled over the last five years (The Science Teacher November 2006).
 If our students are already spending time with technology, I believe we need to connect learning to their everyday world.
 In Materials Today, it states that.
-Cognitive psychologists and educators have pointed to a strong relation between visual abilities and learning Science (Yehudit, Belcher, Bessette, Danziger, McKinney, & Hult, December 2003).
+Cognitive psychologists and educators have pointed to a strong relation between visual abilities and learning Science (Yehudit, Belcher, Bessette, Danziger, McKinney, & Hult, 2003).
 The article continues to state that perceptions of visual representation along with other teaching methods are increasing student learning in the science classroom and helping students to comprehend abstract concepts.
 The article continues to state that by teaching through technology, experiments were interesting but not easily learned, visual and simulations were great for conceptualizing and visualizing concepts.

-A study done by The Pew Internet and American Life project (Levin & Arafeh, 2002) showed that about 17 million students, ages 12-17 use the internet to find information for school and that these students believed that technology is an integral part of their lives.
+A study done by The Pew Internet and American Life project (Levin & Arafeh, 2002) showed that about 17 million students, ages 12-17, use the internet to find information for school and that these students believe that technology is an integral part of their lives.
 If this is true, teaching students using a tool that students believe is important to their lives will increase their engagement within the lesson which will in turn increase their learning.
-The study continues to state that 77% of public school had a majority of teachers who used the Internet for instruction and that infusing technology into teaching is a vital part of their student’s education.
+The study continues to state that 77% of public schools had a majority of teachers who used the Internet for instruction and that infusing technology into teaching is a vital part of their student’s education.
 As I read through the article I also noticed that while technology seemed to be a vital part of education, it was also was a hardship at times.
-Fulton, (1998), “A Framework for Considering Technology Effectiveness,” noted that research findings and results are often inappropriately generalized across grade levels, students, and subject matter.
+Fulton, (1998), noted that research findings and results are often inappropriately generalized across grade levels, students, and subject matter.
 That technology continues to change and updates and technological issues increasing which will put a damper on using technology in the classroom, and finally that the impact on teaching and learning is just as important to teachers as it is to students.

-Research from Rubin (Fulton, Feldman, Wasser, Spitzer, Rubin, & McNamara) showed that more important than test scores, technology can created communities of learners that have more communication opportunities, encourage more teacher-student and student-student conversations. and give students multiple ways for discovering, creating, and communicating information in various formats and voices.
+One study(authors, year) showed that more important than test scores, technology can created communities of learners that have more communication opportunities, encourage more teacher-student and student-student conversations, and give students multiple ways for discovering, creating, and communicating information in various formats and voices.

 Although there seems to be a lot of research out there for increasing student learning through technology in the classroom, it should be noted that more research needs to be completed.
-I found that all though there were negatives to using technology in the classroom that the positives out way the negatives.
+I found that although there were negatives to using technology in the classroom such as . . .that the positives outweigh the negatives.

 References